Veer-With-Us/webapp/README.md

 ```
 node index.js
 ```
-then enjoy submitting & organizing merits at localhost:3000
+then enjoy submitting merits to your team at localhost:3000